-As noted in the section "Model Input Parameters", test characteristics are based primarily on estimates from a systematic evidence review conducted by Lin et al. for the USPSTF.
+As noted in the section "Model Input Parameters", test characteristics are based primarily on estimates from a systematic evidence review conducted by Lin et al.17 for the USPSTF.
 Below we provide additional information on the inputs for each screening modality.

-The EPC identified no new studies reporting test performance characteristics for colonoscopy.
-We therefore used the same test characteristics as in the 2016 decision analysis (Table 7); perlesion colonoscopy sensitivity for adenomas by size category was based on a meta-analysis of tandem colonoscopy studies.
-Test specificity was based a screening study of colonoscopy in the Boston University catchment area.
+The EPC identified no new studies reporting test performance characteristics for colonoscopy.17 We therefore used the same test characteristics as in the 2016 decision analysis16 (Table 7); perlesion colonoscopy sensitivity for adenomas by size category was based on a meta-analysis of tandem colonoscopy studies.142 Test specificity was based a screening study of colonoscopy in the Boston University catchment area.141

-The EPC found no studies evaluating the test performance of SIG.
-As in the 2016 decision analysis, we assumed that SIG had the same sensitivity as colonoscopy within the reach of the endoscope (Table 7).
-We assumed that neither biopsies nor polypectomy would be performed during SIG and that persons with any lesion visualized at sigmoidoscopy were deemed positive and referred for diagnostic colonoscopy.
-This is similar to the sigmoidoscopy approach used in the Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial in which biopsy and polypectomy were not routinely performed.
-Test specificity was based on data from the PLCO Trial.
+The EPC found no studies evaluating the test performance of sigmoidoscopy.17 As in the 2016 decision analysis,16 we assumed that sigmoidoscopy had the same sensitivity as colonoscopy within the reach of the endoscope (Table 7).
+We assumed that neither biopsies nor polypectomy would be performed during sigmoidoscopy and that persons with any lesion visualized at sigmoidoscopy were deemed positive and referred for follow-up colonoscopy.
+This is similar to the sigmoidoscopy approach used in the Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial in which biopsy and polypectomy were not routinely performed.143 Test specificity was based on data from the PLCO Trial.143